 - Eldritch Abomination: The Ten-Tails is an alien entity that possesses nigh-incomprehensible levels of power and can only be controlled by those possessing Wood Release.

 - Elemental Embodiment: Essentially a force of nature, it has no feelings or ideals.
 As such, its chakra can only be sensed in the form of the same natural energy that pervades the world.

 - Enemy Summoner: It has the ability to create humanoid fighters to defend his main body from attack.

-- Exotic Eye Designs: It has an eye that looks like a Sharingan crossed with a Rinnegan.
+- Exotic Eye Designs: It has a Rinne Sharingan, an eye that looks like a crimson Rinnegan with multiple rings of Sharingan-like tomoe.